 - Pour balsamic vinegar into a saucepan.

-- If using honey and/or herbs, add them in now.
+- Add optional honey and herbs.
 Stir to make sure honey is fully dissolved.

-Be sure to watch the video to see the step by step process!
+Watch the video to see the step-by-step process!

 How to Store Balsamic Reduction

-- Pour any extra in an airtight container or jar, and store it in the refrigerator.
+- Pour into an airtight container or jar and store it in the refrigerator.